Scubakay/dynamic-resource-pack/README.md

 # Dynamic Resource Pack

-Moves resource pack settings to a separate config file and watches it for changes.
+Watches `server.properties` for changes in resource-pack settings.
 When a change has been detected players will be prompted to load the new resource pack with the press of a button.

 ## Thanks